Catholic Church in Australia: Organisation

 Within Australia the church hierarchy is made of metropolitan archdioceses and suffragan sees.
 Each diocese has a bishop, while each archdiocese is served by an archbishop.
 Australia had no living members of the College of Cardinals from the death on 10 January 2023 of the previous Archbishop of Sydney, George Pell, until the elevation on 7 December 2024 of Mykola Bychok to the College of Cardinals.
 The national assembly of bishops is the Australian Catholic Bishops Conference (ACBC), headed by Timothy Costelloe SDB, the Archbishop of Perth.
 There are a further 175 autonomous Catholic religious orders operating in Australia, generally affiliated under Catholic Religious Australia, headed by Sr Monica Cavanagh RSJ.

 The church in Australia has five provinces: Adelaide, Brisbane, Melbourne, Perth and Sydney.
 There are seven archdioceses: Adelaide, Brisbane, Canberra and Goulburn, Hobart, Melbourne and Perth.
 There are 35 dioceses, comprising geographic areas as well as the Australian Defence Force and dioceses for the Chaldean, Maronite, Melkite and Ukrainian rites.
 There is also a personal ordinariate, principally for former Anglicans, which has a similar status to a diocese.

 There is also the Australian vicariate of the international personal prelature of the holy cross and opus dei.
 Rev Paul Hayward, a member of the canon law society of Great Britain and Ireland published in 2013 a helpful article expanding on the theme of territorial and personal jurisdictions.
 In May 2024, Pope Francis published a short letter to parish priests throughout the world offering three suggestions, the first beginning; "I ask you first to live out your specific ministerial charism in ever greater service to the varied gifts that the Spirit sows in the People of God.
 It is urgent to discover with faith, the many and varied charismatic gifts of the laity, be they of a humble or more exalted form..."
 In 2017, there were an estimated 3,000 priests and 9,000 men and women in institutes of consecrated life and societies of apostolic life.

 Australian Catholic Bishops Conference

 The Australian Catholic Bishops Conference is the national body of the bishops of Australia.
 The Conference is headed by Perth Archbishop, Timothy Costelloe SDB.
 It is served by a secretariat, based in Canberra, under the management of the Reverend Brian Lucas.
 The conference meets at least annually.

-A list of Australian Prelates by name can be found at gcatholic dot org.
-See footnote:
+(Note: A list of Australian prelates by name can be found at gcatholic.org.)